lavendarlatte/record/system/scalability.md

 * RAID 6: block level striping, N+2 parity disk.

 Still, server can lose power so we need replication.
 * Master-Slave: multiple slaves copy one master, gives redundancy = reliability and also good for read-heavy application.
 Write is only done in master.
-When one slave is offline other slave will handle the requests.
+When one slave is offline other slaves will handle the requests.
 When master is offline, slave will be promoted and there will be data recovery process after.
+There can be another load balancer here.
 * Master-Master: multiple masters.
+High availability, servers check heartbeats and replace all requests of others if it is down.

 ### Database partitioning
+Have multiple load balancers and one sends requests to server 1-10 and the other sends requests to server 11-20 based on high-level user info.

 ### Relational vs Non-relational DB
 * Relational: RDBMS/SQL, MySQL, Oracle database, PostgreSQL, etc. Relational databases represent and store data in tables and rows.
 You can perform join operations using SQL across different database tables.